 On the SnowSkool course, every ski instructor and snowboard instructor will be trained to teach all manner of lessons but, as a rookie instructor, it is more than likely that you will spend a fair part of your first season teaching beginners and kids.
 For many, there is a bit of a stigma about teaching kids with the fear that you will spend more time wiping noses rather than teaching skiing or snowboarding!
 But it can be super-rewarding and kids' lessons can be great-fun, especially if you get adventurous ones that want to hit the jumps in the park!
 One thing to remember: happy kids = happy parents and happy parents = big tips!

 SNOWSKOOL TIP: The more qualifications you have the more work you will get… being qualified to teach both skiing & snowboarding is very sought-after.
 Freestyle and race qualifications also expand your repertoire and will get you more (and more varied) work.

 The general rule of thumb is that you should qualify in the regulatory body of the country in which you want to work - so skiers hoping to work the slopes of Banff or Big White in Canada, should go for the exams of the CSIA (Canadian Ski Instructors’ Alliance), whereas snowboarders looking to work at Treble Cone would do best to go for the qualifications of the SBINZ (Snowboard Instruction of New Zealand).
-But to clarify the situation a little more, we have drawn up this simple table:

 *To work in France, you will need additional qualifications.
 Some level 1 qualifications will let you work elsewhere in the world, like Japan, dependant on working visas.

-SNOWSKOOL TIP: If you want to work in Europe (where the pay is best) you are advised to get into the BASI system (on the SnowSkool Three Valleys course)
+SNOWSKOOL TIP: If you want to work in Europe (where the pay is best), you are advised to get into the BASI system (for example, via SnowSkool's Three Valleys course).